lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 ensure that the correct values for the EKU extension are inserted in each certificate that is issued.
-Unless certificates are governed by a vendor specific PKI (or trust program), certificates that indicate usage for document signing MAY include the id-kp-documentSigning EKU extension.
-This does not encompass the mandatory usage of the id-kp-documentSigning EKU in conjunction with the vendor specific EKU.
+Unless certificates are governed by a vendor specific PKI (or trust program), certificates that indicate usage for document signing MAY include the id-kp-documentSigning in EKU extension.
+This does not encompass the mandatory usage of the id-kp-documentSigning in conjunction with the vendor specific EKU.
-However, this does not restrict the CA from including multiple EKUs related to document signing.
+However, this does not restrict the CA from including multiple purpose identifiers related to document signing.

 # Security Considerations

+The usage of id-kp-documentSigning intends to prevent id-kp-emailProtection from being used for purposes other than email and id-kp-codeSigning used to sign objects other than binary codes.
+This purpose identifier
-The usage of id-kp-documentSigning EKU intends to prevent id-kp-emailProtection from being used for purposes other than email and id-kp-codeSigning used to sign objects other than binary codes.
-This EKU does not introduce new security risks but instead reduces existing security risks by providing means to separate other EKUs used for communication protocols namely, TLS or S/MIME etc. in order to minimize the risk of cross protocol attacks.
+does not introduce new security risks but instead reduces existing security risks by providing means to separate other purposes used for communication protocols namely, TLS or S/MIME etc. in order to minimize the risk of cross protocol attacks.

-To reduce the risk of specific cross protocol attacks, the relying party or relying party software may additionaly prohibit use of specific combination of EKUs.
+To reduce the risk of specific cross protocol attacks, the relying party or relying party software may additionaly prohibit use of specific combination of purpose identifiers on EKU value.

-While a specific protocol or signing scheme may choose to come up with their own EKU, some may not have significant motive or resource to set up and manage thier own EKU.
-This general document signing EKU may be used as a stop gap for those that intend to set up their own EKU or those who do not intend to set up an EKU but still would like to distinguish from other usage.
+While a specific protocol or signing scheme may choose to come up with their own purpose identifier(s), some may not have significant motive or resource to set up and manage thier own purpose identifier.
+This general document signing purpose identifier may be used as a stop gap for those that intend to set up their own EKU or those who do not intend to set up an EKU but still would like to distinguish from other usage.

-Introduction of this id-kp-documentSigning EKU value does not introduce any new security or privacy concerns.
+Introduction of this id-kp-documentSigning in EKU value does not introduce any new security or privacy concerns.

 # IANA Considerations